 ✈️ 2 aircraft (GA8 Airvan)

-♟♟ 6 staff (including 2 national and 4 international)
+♟♟ 7 staff (3 national, 4 international)

-✙ 9 destinations accessed right across the country
+✙ 9 destinations accessed by MAF

-⛑️ 30 organisations served in 2017
+⛑️ 30 organisations served

-Check out the video below to get a good sense of our work in Timor-Leste.
-Just hit the play button!
+Check out the video below to learn more about our work in Timor-Leste.

 Till next time!